Insights from Our Experts

 It allows us to kill a process.
 The syntax is as follows:

-In the example below notice that the process with id 7833 has been killed.
+In the below example, notice that the process with id 7833 has been killed.

-That's it!
 Now that you have a basic knowledge feel free to dive into the official documentation right here.